 The record date is the same as the distribution date.
-In order to be entitled to receive shares of our common stock in the spin-off, holders of shares of Quanex Corporation common stock must be stockholders on the record date
+In order to be entitled to receive shares of our common stock in the spin-off, holders of shares of Quanex Corporation common stock must be stockholders on the record date registrar

-Distribution date 9:00 a.m., New York City time, on .
-2008.
+9:00 a.m., New York City time, on , 2008.

-Distribution agent, transfer agent and registrar
+Distribution agent, transfer agent and